 Traveller from Toronto

 Located in Old Town Historic District, this spa resort is within a 5-minute walk of Niagara-on-the-Lake Golf Club and Museum …More

 The Inn is a very nice place.
 It is very close to everything.
 The lady at the counter was most pleasant and helpful.
 The room was nice and clean.
 The pool table was a nice option while I was awaiting breakfast.
 There was coffee available at all times and breakfast was fine.
 The room rate extremely reasonable.
 I would recommend this place.
 Not sure it would be the place for a rowdy crowd, but great for a quiet stay.

 Traveller from Ingersoll, ON

-Situated in the historical district, this romantic bed & breakfast is within a 10-minute walk of Butler's Barracks, Museum of …More
+Situated in Niagara-on-the-Lake, this bed & breakfast is within a 15-minute walk of Butler's Barracks, Royal George Theatre …More

 From apples to ginseng, farms at Niagara-on-the-Lake grow a bevy of enticing staples, including wine grapes.
 The town is home to half of the region’s 50 wineries.
 The area is also steeped in history: the site of Fort George marks the battlegrounds between American and British soldiers during the War of 1812.
 Today, the Niagara-on-the-Lake is better known for placid sailing on Lake Ontario.